|A Short Article on Articles||The Definite Article|

 He entered the church to photograph its interior.

-Some decorators forgot a ladder in the prison and they found the place empty when they came back for it.
+Some decorators forgot a ladder in the prison, and found the place empty when they came back for it.

 are not needed in more abstract expressions of situation like to/at sea, to/at/out of work, in/out of